pataata/NLP_Tasks/README.md

 ## Description

 Set of three NLP-related tasks
-* Class for setting up a pre-trained sentiment analysis model from hugging
+* Class for setting up the *cardiffnlp/twitter-roberta-base-sentiment* pre-trained sentiment analysis model from hugging.
+20 line example in the run.py file.
 * Functions for further training a base Bert model form hugging, dslim/bert-base-NER , on some data included in the repo.
 Here the a graph if the training and validation losses with 1000 training samples and 150 validation samples:

 ![Image in src folder](https://github.com/pataata/NLP_Homework/blob/main/src/train_eval_loss.png?raw=true)